Suffolk Coronavirus (COVID-19) Updates

 GOVERNOR RALPH NORTHAM EXECUTIVE ORDERS

-The full text of Seventh Amended Executive Order Seventy-Two and Order of Public Health Emergency Nine can be found here.
+The full text of Executive Order Seventy-Nine (2021) and Order of Public Health Emergency Ten can be found here.

 Visit virginia.gov/coronavirus/forwardvirginia for more information and answers to frequently asked questions.

 The Virginia Department of Health (VDH) has an interactive COVID-19 Testing Sites Map which provides information of known locations of various COVID-19 test sampling sites and does not constitute endorsement by VDH.
 There may be additional sites that offer test sampling that are not included on the map and the status of listed sites are subject to change (may no longer perform COVID-19 testing services).

 For the latest information on COVID-19 and safety tips, visit the Virginia Department of Health (VDH) Centers for Disease Control and Prevention (CDC), and Virginia Department of Emergency Management (VDEM) websites.
 The VDEM website includes all executive orders and relevant guidance in English, Spanish, Korean, Mandarin, and soon to be Vietnamese and Tagalog.